LukeDevsE/TestTryingtomakeAGithub/README.md

-# TestTryingtomakeAGithub
+# My test on trying to make a git hub
-trying to make a git hub
+Im trying to make a github repostiry so yea! and ik my grammer sucks